Optum/semver-cli/README.md

 If the `VERSION` file is not found the default version is `0.1.0`.
 The `inc` command will create the `VERSION` file if it doesn't already exist.

-The `parse` command can accept an optional version string as input, if one is not provided it will read from the `VERSION` file, if that is not found the version will be `0.1.0`.
+The `parse` command accepts a version string as input and parses and prints that version as output if it is valid.

 #### examples